Permian Basin Foot and Ankle

 A bony bump at the base of your big toe indicates a bunion, which starts as a minor annoyance but can develop into a big problem without proper management.
-At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, Justin Brown, DPM, Joseph Morgan, DPM, Jordan Womack, DPM and their team can help you treat a bunion and prevent it from getting worse.
+At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, Justin Brown, DPM, Jordan Womack, DPM and their team can help you treat a bunion and prevent it from getting worse.
 They’re also skilled in bunion surgery, should yours progress to needing that level of treatment.
 Call or book online if you notice a bunion beginning to benefit from early intervention.

 When you develop an abnormal bump in your big toe joint, it’s likely a bunion.
 Often, a bunion causes symptoms like redness, swelling, and soreness.
 Without treatment, bunions can cause significant foot deformities and chronic pain.